 Elora artist Joel Masewich’s ‘Road Less Travelled,’ canvas over UCS-made CNC panels with stainless steel and acrylic, 54 x 192 inches.
 Photo: JoelMasewich.com.

 Your canvas frame has to be able to stand on its own, so to speak - to support the weight of your canvas and keep it tight, to prevent damage to your piece.
 Today, the combination of modern machining and proven design principles enable us to create beautiful atypically shaped frames with all of the strength and durability of their square counterparts.

 In fact, our rounded and arched frames can be made keyable, so you can adjust the tension of your canvas over time, just as you would with any other frame.
 (Not sure whether you need a keyable canvas?
 See this post on what keyable means and why it matters.)

-Above is a keyable stretcher frame design and below, a strainer frame which is not keyable.
+Above is a keyable shaped stretcher frame design and below, a fixed strainer frame which is not keyable.

 Look for a design that has a raised edge to keep your canvas from rubbing against the wood on your rounded frame.

 One other important design feature you want to see is a raised edge, a front "fall" or slope, on your irregularly-shaped frame.
 This reduces the canvas's contact with the frame except at the very edge, preventing "ghosting" marks if the canvas were to touch the inside edge of the frame as you are pushing on the canvas while painting.
 Having too much contact with the wood underneath can also wear at the canvas over time.